 With reference to distribution agreements, due to the automotive market crisis experienced in the past decade, the number of mono-brand dealers has largely diminished over the years leaving space to multi-brand dealers, which are increasingly specialising in post-sale assistance services (eg, car registrations, services for disabled people accessing state benefits, maintenance, repairs, contractual warranties, etc) and captive services (such as loans, insurance contracts, leasing and car rentals, etc).
 To give an idea of dealers’ core business in Italy, only a small percentage (less than 15 per cent) is linked to the sale of used vehicles.
 The remaining percentage is connected to the sale of new vehicles and to post-sale services.

 The recent economic developments in the automotive sector have also prompted the expansion of new mobility models in Italy, where the market is proving to be focused on increasing rentals and car-sharing relationships rather than traditional sale schemes.
+Today the number of rental or sharing vehicles in Italy has almost reached 1 million: on a daily basis, over 790,000 people use long-term rental services, 94,000 individuals choose short-term rentals and over 19,000 share their journey when travelling for work or leisure.
 Indeed, rentals increased in 2017 by 20 per cent and car-sharing (especially in the north) has increased by a considerable 35 per cent.
 The increasing trend is therefore moving towards more efficient, luxurious and high-performing cars (with fewer burdens from an insurance, tax and maintenance perspective) available to a wider share of users than before.

 Moreover, interestingly, recently the Italian Supreme Administrative Court, by totally reforming the precedent Italian government’s position on the matter, ruled in favour of sales of vehicles online through e-commerce channels.
 Despite this new overture, the practice of selling cars online has still not caught on in Italy, probably owing to practical difficulties and a cultural approach to the purchase of cars, which is still linked to traditional schemes.
 However, things may evolve in the future.